joerischasfoort/money-macro/index.md

   <iframe src="https://www.youtube.com/embed/kWWTUONsgvA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Subscribe to the channel by using the button below:
+Visit to the channel by using the button below:

 <script src="https://apis.google.com/js/platform.js"></script>

+And consider subscribing by using the button below:

 <div class="g-ytsubscribe" data-channelid="UCCKpicnIwBP3VPxBAZWDeNA" data-layout="full" data-count="default"></div>

 The channel is hosted by [Dr. Joeri Schasfoort](https://joerischasfoort.github.io/), who is currently a post-doctoral research fellow at the University of Cape Town.